OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery

 \section{Methodology}

-In this study, we introduce OpenFACADES, a comprehensive framework for acquiring building images from Street View Imagery (SVI) and automatically annotating them with crowdsourced data, supported by a series of methodological advancements.
+In this study, we introduce OpenFACADES, a comprehensive framework for acquiring building images from SVI and automatically annotating them with crowdsourced data.
 This framework facilitates the development of large multimodal models tailored for architectural attributes question-answering and captioning.
 The framework is structured into three main steps, as illustrated in Figure~\ref{fig_workflow}:

 (1) Integrating multimodal crowdsourced data.
-Initially, crowdsourced SVI metadata and building data are collected for the designated research areas.
+Initially, crowdsourced SVI metadata and building data are collected for research areas.
 Then, isovist analysis is performed to simulate the theoretical angles of view (AOV) from each camera location to the target structures.
-Based on observation quality, high-quality SVIs are retrieved and further filtered based on their image features, ensuring that only candidate images with optimal visibility and clarity are retained for subsequent analysis.
+SVIs with optimal visibility are then retrieved and filtered by image features to ensure that only high-quality candidates are retained for subsequent analysis.

 (2) Retrieving building image data.
-Based on the geospatial AVOs simulated, we map the relative viewing angles and detect target buildings within the image space.
-This process enable us to precisely identify associate building information with their visual representations.
-Then, based on the coordinates of bounding boxes, building images are reprojected from panoramic to perspective view, generating observation aligned with real world observation.
-These images further undergo a image filtering process to identify high-quality and suitable building images.
+Based on the geospatial AOVs simulated, we map the relative viewing angles and detect target buildings within the image space.
+This process enables us to precisely identify associate building information with their visual representations.
+Then, based on the coordinates of bounding boxes, building images are reprojected from panoramic to perspective view, generating holistic building images.
+These images further undergo a filtering process to identify high-quality and suitable building views.

 (3) Establishing dataset and multimodal models.
-Building images with available crowdsourced data form a dataset with four label types: categorical, single-word Q\&A, multi-attribute Q\&A, and captioning.
-Categorical labels are derived from building information, while single-word Q\&A labels append categorical labels to targeted questions, generating concise question-to-label pairs.
+Building images with available crowdsourced data form a dataset with four label types: single-attribute label, single-attribute Q\&A, multi-attribute Q\&A, and captioning.
+Single-attribute labels are derived from building information, while single-attribute Q\&A append those attribute labels to targeted questions, generating concise question-to-label pairs.
 Multi-attribute Q\&A and captioning labels are generated using ChatGPT-4o, enabling detailed textual descriptions and structured annotations for comprehensive building attribute analysis.
 The last three label types are utilized to fine-tune vision-language models, enabling a versatile model for multi-attribute building labeling and captioning with enhanced contextual understanding.